msfrq8/openIAE/IAE/index.md

 ### Overview

 <p>Welcome to openIAE! openIAE is an open source project managed by the U.S. General Service Administration’s (GSA) Integrated Award Environment (IAE).
-This site is the home of code, documents and information related to openIAE.
+This site is the home of code, documents and information related to openIAE.</p>

 <h4>Organization</h4>